Ali Këlcyra: Period in Italy

 In 1915 he enrolled at the Faculty of Jurisprudence at La Sapienza University in Rome.
 While in Rome, he was exposed to social democratic ideas and began to embrace them.
-During his tertiary education, he befriended Avni Rustemi and Stavro Vinjau.
 He graduated in 1919 and returned to Albania one year later along with Themistokli Gërmenji and others to join the Albanian guerrilla movement to fight for Albanian freedom in World War I.

 Return to Albania

 In 1920 he went to Vlorë and participated in the creation of the “National Defense” organization.
-The organization had decided to fight the Italian invaders that were holding Albanian territories under the secret Treaty of London (1915).
+The organization had decided to fight the Italian invaders that were holding Albanian territories under the secret Treaty of London.
 As a result, the Italian Command under Settimo Piacentini expelled him from the Italian-held territories.

 Këlcyra participated in the Congress of Lushnje, and was elected a member of the Albanian Parliament as a deputy of Gjirokastër.

 Exile

 During his stay in Paris, Ali Këlcyra wrote in Le Quotidien and Le Matin reporting on the situation in Albania and on the pro-fascist politics of Ahmet Zogu.

+Këlcyra continued his opposition to the communist regime from exile, which was closely monitored by Western intelligence.
+He had strong political tensions with other prominent Albanian exile leaders, specifically Hasan Dosti.
+Këlcyra strongly criticized Dosti and his Agrarian Democratic "Balli Kombëtar", accusing him of having cooperated with Fascists to justify and defend his own controversial decisions to work with the Germans during the war.
+Additionally Këlcyra had reached an agreement to meet Dosti in Athens to report to American officials regarding the availability of Albanian manpower, although the meeting ultimately fell through, leaving Këlcyra frustrated by Dosti's absence.